 Which neighbourhoods in Edmonton are the best for you?
 We’ll help you to find out with this overview of the popular neighbourhoods.
 You can also use our Edmonton neighbourhood maps to explore each area in more detail.

-A notable area is Old Strathcona, Edmonton’s main arts and entertainment district, shopping hub, and close to the University of Alberta.
+A notable area of Edmonton’s southside is Old Strathcona, Edmonton’s main arts and entertainment district, shopping hub, and close to the University of Alberta.
 The popular Whyte (82nd) Avenue is a draw for residents and tourists alike, and is buzzing with shops, bars, and great restaurants.
 Whyte Avenue runs through several neighbourhoods, including Garneau, Queen Alexandra, Strathcona and Bonnie Doon.
+This is perfect for those looking for a slightly arty and alternative area to call home.

 Downtown – Surrounding Areas